sematext/docs/docs/logagent/output-filter-geoip.md

 Things you do not need to think about at all:

 - Elasticsearch mapping for the Geo-Coordinates in Sematext Logs for geographic queries and map displays.
-Sematext Logs indices support the `geoip` field out of the box.
+Sematext Logs indices support the `geo.ip` field out of the box.

 ### Configuration